mrINEX/learn-English/Course 3 English.md

 30.07
 words: [outdoor], activit[es], swim, [dance - dancing], [ride - riding], [skate - skating], [ski],
       outdoor activites, go to the movies, [go for a walk], [go out with friends], travel around the world, [ride a bicycle, ride a bike],
 sentence: We like indoor activites.
 [I often go out with my friends.]
 I often travel around the USA.
 Do you often travel?
 [She rarely travels.]
 He isn't travelling now.
 I don't like swimming.
 [I like travelling].
 [He likes walking.]
 I like running.
-We like runnung in the morning.
+We like running in the morning.
 I like dancing.
 [I like riding a bike.]
 They don't like walking.

+1.08
+words: like, [dislike], [enjoy], love, [be fond of - FOND OF], [favourite - favorite], hate, [prefer], WITHOUT
+      [wing], [tongue], [king - kin], [sing - sin], uncle, bank, [single], [like running], [enjoy running],
+sentence: I like skiing.
+[I enjoy readind newspapers.]
+(I [am fond of] running.)
+I'[m fond of] riding a bicycle.
+He [is fond of] swimming.
+I am fond of travelling.
+I enjoy travelling.
+I love travelling.
+My favourite sport is swimming.
+This is my favorite game.
+I hate computer games.
+[I hate walking when it rains.]
+(I don't like riding a bicycle I prefer surfing the net.)
+[I prefer walking.]
+I'm fond of music.
+I hate [bad] weather.